sourcegraph/about/blogposts/2020/code-search-turned-code-checker.md

 ## Pushing code search toward static code checking

 Earlier this year Sourcegraph introduced [structural search](blog/going-beyond-regular-expressions-with-structural-code-search/) to search over code syntax.
 Structural search uses [comby](https://comby.dev) to implement a basic building block in traditional code checkers: it interprets programs as concrete syntax trees, not just plaintext.
-Sourcegraph search queries now also support patterns with `or` clauses to search for multiple patterns.
-Add some file filters, and it's becomes possible to write configurable code checks as self-contained search queries.
+Combine that with new support for `or` clauses to search for multiple patterns and add some file filters, and it becomes possible to write configurable code checks as self-contained search queries.
 Let's explore this idea!

 Here's a search query inspired by
 [a check](https://staticcheck.io/docs/checks#S1003) where `strings.Index`